-Riverside County utilizes multiple partnerships among social services, education, health, community organizations, and families, some comprised via Memorandums of Understanding or contracts, to appropriately service at-risk youth and youthful offenders.
 Upon arrest, youth are assessed by an assessment tool which determines if secured detention is necessary.
 The presumption is for youth to be released home unless specific criteria are met.
 For out-of-custody matters, upon receipt of an Application for Juvenile Court Petition, an assessment is completed to determine the appropriate response for mandatory and discretionary referrals.
 Regarding discretionary referrals, least restrictive options are considered, including close at intake, counsel and close, refer to CBO, and refer to diversion programming.
-Such diversion programs include the Youth Accountability Team (YAT) and Restorative Justice.
+Current diversion programs include the Youth Accountability Team (YAT), the 654.1 WIC Drunk Driving Program and Restorative Justice, but as indicated above, we are actively working to expand upon this model.